MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 This article provides an overview of how to configure the Azure SDK for Java to integrate tracing functionality.
 The Azure SDK for Java enables tracing in all client libraries by including a dependency on the [OpenTelemetery](https://opentelemetry.io/)-based `azure-core-tracing-opentelemetry` [plugin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java).
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.

 There are two key concepts related to tracing: **span** and **trace**.
 A span represents a single operation in a trace.
 A span could be representative of an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes.
 A trace is a tree of spans showing the path of work through a system.
 A trace on its own is distinguishable by a unique 16-byte sequence called a TraceID.
-Further details on these concepts, and how they relate to OpenTelemetry can be found on the [OpenTelemetry Documentation](https://opentelemetry.io/docs/) site.
+For more information on these concepts and how they relate to OpenTelemetry, see the [OpenTelemetry documentation](https://opentelemetry.io/docs/).

 There are two ways to enable tracing in the Azure client libraries for Java: